 - Push the development of new applications of laser ablation ICP mass spectrometry.

-- Provide opportunities for researchers and students to learn the theory and analytical techniques of U-Th-Pb geochronology and Hf isotope geochemistry.
+- Enable researchers and students to learn the theory and analytical techniques of U-Th-Pb geochronology and Hf isotope geochemistry.

 The main instruments utilized at the Arizona